The Report outlines progress on the Commission’s law reform work during 2017.

 The Chairman of the Scottish Law Commission, Lord Pentland, said:

-“This has been another busy and productive year for law reform in Scotland.
-The work of law reform is of vital importance in ensuring that the law is kept up to date.
-As society continues to develop, so must the law.
-The law must remain in tune with modern values and the outlook of today's society."
+The work of law reform is of vital importance in ensuring that the law is kept in tune with modern values and with the thinking and outlook of today's rapidly evolving society."

 The Chairman welcomes the passing of legislation in the Scottish Parliament in 2017 giving effect to the Commission’s recommendations on third party rights in contract.
 The Report also highlights the commitment of the Scottish Government to a Bill (introduced this month) to implement the Commission’s recommendations in relation to the law of prescription as part of their legislative programme for 2017-18.
 At Westminster legislation was passed on unjustified threats in intellectual property, a project on which the Scottish Law Commission assisted the Law Commission for England and Wales.

 Lord Pentland looks forward to the Commission beginning work on its next programme of law reform commencing in early 2018.